Background to Critically Appraised Evidence

 Tools for Reviewers

-- Centre for Evidence-Based Medicine (UK) - Critical appraisal worksheets for systematic reviews, diagnosis studies, prognosis research, and therapy or randomized controlled trial studies.
+- Centre for Evidence-Based Medicine Critical Appraisal tools - Critical appraisal worksheets for systematic reviews, diagnosis studies, prognosis research, and therapy or randomized controlled trial studies.

 - Cochrane Handbook for Systematic Reviews of Interventions - A guide to conducting Cochrane systematic reviews.
 See Chapter 8: Assessing risk of bias in included studies.